-For weeks, Nepal remained largely untouched by coronavirus; however, since mid-May the number of infections has been rising there too.
+For quite a long time, Nepal remained largely untouched by coronavirus; however, the number of infections has set to rise there too.
 To help the country manage this increase better, it will soon be able to access a platform called OSCAR.
 OSCAR was introduced by KfW to collate medical data from various sources and form an overall picture of the situation, which can be used to make well-founded decisions.

-With just over 4,000 coronavirus cases, the roof of the world, as Nepal is often known due to its high-altitude location, is still seeing comparatively moderate case numbers; however, they are on the rise.
-Until mid-May, Nepal remained practically untouched by the pandemic; since then, the virus has started to spread there at an increasing pace.
-Recently, several hundred cases have been added to the figure each day.
+The roof of the world, as Nepal is often known due to its high-altitude location, is seeing constantly rising case numbers.
+At the beginning, Nepal had remained practically untouched by the pandemic, but since early summer the virus has started to spread there at an increasing pace.
+Recently, more than thousand cases have been added to the figure almost each day.
 And there is no end yet in sight.

 Soon, however, officials in Nepal will be able to access OSCAR, which will help them get a better handle on the crisis: the platform provides an up-to-date overview of case numbers alongside the available health care capacity.
 How many free beds are there, and where?
 Are there enough doctors in the region where a cluster of coronavirus cases has formed?
 Is there a lack of ventilators?
 OSCAR can answer all of these questions quickly and with the latest information.
 Based on mathematical modelling, the platform can also facilitate predictions about the fortnight to come.
 This enables Nepal to achieve maximum impact when deploying its limited staff and financial resources in the health care sector.